-Before you uninstall the Linux Database Server Manager, verify that no QuickBooks company files are currently open on a Windows client.
+Before you uninstall the Linux Database Server Manager, verify that no QuickBooks company files are currently open on a Windows client

-- To uninstall the Linux Database Server Manager: - 1 On the Linux server, become the root user. - 2 In a terminal window, type the following command and press Enter to stop the qbdbfilemon service:

-3 Type the following command and press Enter to stop the qbdbmgrn_25 service:
+- To uninstall the Linux Database Server Manager: - 1 On the Linux server, become the root user. - 2 In a terminal window, type the following command and press Enter to stop the qbdbfilemon service: - service qbdbfilemon stop - 3 Type the following command and press Enter to stop the qbdbmgrn 30 service: - service qbdbmgrn\30 stop rpm -e packagename where packagename is the name of the RPM package you want to delete, for example qbdbm-30.0-6.i386.rpm.